How it tastes

 The first sip is honey-ginger and lemon, sour and slightly hot.
 The peat hits in the nose before you've taken a second sip and stays there.
 By the third sip, the smoke has integrated and you're drinking something complex enough to slow down for.
 This is one of those drinks where the small finishing detail (the smoky float) does almost half the work.

-The Penicillin was created in 2005 at Milk & Honey in New York by Sam Ross.
-It's one of the few cocktails invented this century that has earned the "modern classic" title fairly.
-We pour it most often when someone says they want "something warming" or "something for a cold I'm fighting."
+We pour it most often when someone asks for "something warming" or "something for a cold I'm fighting."
 Whether or not it actually helps with a cold is a separate question.
 The honey-ginger and the smoke do feel medicinal in a comforting way.
+Ours uses a blended scotch base with Islay on top, the way Sam wrote it.

 Where to drink it